-We have audited the accompanying financial statements of the Texas Life and Health Insurance Guaranty Association, as of and for the years ended December 31, 2022 and 2021, and the related notes to the financial statements, which collectively comprise the Texas Life and Health Insurance Guaranty Association's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the Texas Life and Health Insurance Guaranty Association, as of and for the years ended December 31, 2023 and 2022, and the related notes to the financial statements, which collectively comprise the Texas Life and Health Insurance Guaranty Association's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the Texas Life and Health Insurance Guaranty Association, as of December 31, 2022 and 2021, and the respective changes in financial position, and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Texas Life and Health Insurance Guaranty Association as of December 31, 2023 and 2022, and the changes in financial position and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.